canonical/certification-docs/Self-Test_Guide-16.04.rst

       mounted prior to testing.
 Partitions on those additional HDDs should, preferably, be a single partition that spans the entire disk.

-   -  Some computers may have problems booting from disks over 2TiB in size.
+   -  Some BIOS-only computers may have problems booting from disks over 2TiB in size.
 If the SUT fails for this reason, it may pass with smaller disks (or a smaller RAID array).
-In some cases, configuring the SUT to boot in UEFI mode may also solve this problem; but consult the Canonical Certification Team before changing firmware settings to overcome such a problem.

    -  Disks must be configured for "flat" storage -- that is, filesystems in plain partitions, rather than using LVM or bcache configurations.
       "Flat" storage was the only option with MAAS 1.8 and earlier, but MAAS 1.9 introduced LVM and bcache options.

--  If possible, as many processors as the SUT will support should be installed.

-   -  Note that systems that ship with processors from different families (e.g Sandy Bridge vs. Haswell) will require extra testing.

-   -  CPU speed bumps and die shrinks do not require extra testing.

--  Disks with 4,096-byte *logical* sector sizes may require booting in EFI/UEFI mode, and MAAS's support for this is still new, so be alert to potential problems.
-For instance, some computers support EFI-mode booting but not EFI-mode PXE-booting.
-Note that disks with 4,096-byte *physical* sector sizes are fine, so long as the disk's firmware translates those sectors into 512-byte logical sectors.
+-  Disks with 4,096-byte *logical* sector sizes may require booting in EFI/UEFI mode.
+Note that disks with 4,096-byte *physical* sector sizes seldom cause problems, so long as the disk's firmware translates those sectors into 512-byte logical sectors.

 -  The test environment should have a working network setup.
 Internet access is not required, and testing should work on any private or